 -

-Preserves heating costs in winter, since the awning can be retracted to allow passive heat gain.
+Maintains heating costs in winter since it can be retracted to allow passive heat gain.

 |